Skip to main content

 Properties for Operation

-Using form settings, you can define which columns (and in what order) are displayed here.
+Using form settings, you can customize which columns are displayed and their order.
 Click here to find out more.

-Specific Operation Property can have a particular value assigned to it in Manufacturing Order.
-This value can be numeric (e.,g. more than 10, equal to 10) or word (e.,g. for color: yellow, green, red).
-In the example below, there is value advanced for property Gluing type:
+A Specific Operation Property can have a predefined value assigned in the Manufacturing Order.
+This value can be numeric (e.g., greater than 10, equal to 10) or text-based (e.g., color: yellow, green, red).
+In the example below, the property Gluing type has the value advanced.

 Operation Properties Values

-On the property form in CompuTec PDC, you have the values assigned in SAP B1 displayed:
+In the property form within CompuTec PDC, values assigned in SAP Business One are displayed:

 Operation Properties Form